corda/corda-docs-portal/content/en/platform/corda/4.13/community/node-operations-upgrade-cordapps.md

    - **Via the shell:** Run the following command: `run stateMachinesSnapshot`
       {{< note >}}The `stateMachinesSnapshot` method ties the flow ID with the `flowName` class.
 The result shows you all the flows running in your node.
 You can use the `flow watch` method instead.
 It omits all the details returned by `stateMachinesSnapshot` that you do not need.{{< /note >}}
 3. Once all flows have completed, stop the node.
-4. Replace the existing JAR with the new one.
+4. Replace the existing JAR with the new version.
-5. Make any database changes required to any custom vault tables for the upgraded CorDapp.
-The database update for a CorDapp upgrade follows the same steps as database setup for a new CorDapp.
+5. Make any required database changes to any custom vault tables for the upgraded CorDapp by following the database upgrade steps in [Release new CorDapp versions]({{< relref "upgrading-cordapps.md" >}}).
+Database changes required for a CorDapp upgrade follow the same steps as those to set up a database for a new CorDapp.
-5. Restart the node.
+6. Restart the node.
-6. If you drained the node prior to upgrading, switch off flow draining mode to allow the node to continue to receive requests:
+7. If you drained the node prior to upgrading, switch off flow draining mode.
+This allows the node to continue to receive requests.
+There are two ways you can switch off flow draining mode:
    - **By RPC:** Use the `setFlowsDrainingModeEnabled` method with the parameter `false`.
    - **Via the shell:** Run the following command: `run setFlowsDrainingModeEnabled enabled: false`
 7. Run the contract upgrade authorisation flow (`ContractUpgradeFlow$Initiate`) for each state that requires updating on every node.